How Will 'Stealth Omicron' Impact the Pandemic?

 Is BA.2 more severe?
 Can you get omicron twice?

 One early Danish study, which hasn't been peer-reviewed, found no difference in hospitalization rates between the original omicron variant and BA.2.
-Another preliminary study from researchers in Japan, however, found that BA.2 may be different enough from the original omicron variant to be considered a whole new variant, and could also be more severe.
+This is in contrast to another preliminary study from researchers in Japan, which found that BA.2 may be different enough from the original omicron variant to be considered a whole new variant, and could also be more severe.

+The WHO, considering real-world data from Denmark, South Africa and the UK, countries which have a lot of immunity from vaccines or natural infection, said Tuesday that there's no reported difference in severity between omicron BA.1 and BA.2.

-But all reports now are preliminary, and scientists need more information and time to watch how the current COVID-19 cases spike falls (or dosen't).
+Because scientists need more information and time to watch how the current COVID-19 cases caused by omicron fall.
 More research is also needed to determine how well our COVID-19 treatments hold up, including Paxlovid.
 A preliminary study found that one of two monoclonal antibody treatments authorized for use against omicron doesn't hold up.
 But Eli Lilly, which recently had an antibody therapy authorized by the US Food and Drug Administration for use against omicron, said the new treatment works against BA.2.

-"BA.2 has a whole mess of new mutations that no one has tested," Dr. Jeremy Luban, a virologist at the University of Massachusetts Chan Medical School in Worcester, said in a Nature article.
+"BA.2 has a whole mess of new mutations that no one has tested," Dr. Jeremy Luban, a virologist at the University of Massachusetts Chan Medical School in Worcester, told Nature in February.
 Like previous variants and subvariants, scientists need to observe the virus in the real world to determine how important those mutations are.
 Right now, WHO is still monitoring BA.2 as a subvariant of the original omicron variant.

 Like the original omicron, BA.2 makes our vaccines less protective against infection than earlier variants, but there isn't data now to show we're worse off with BA.2.
-And it's also too soon now to give definitive answers about how likely someone is to be reinfected with COVID-19 caused by the omicron variant.
+Preliminary information from Denmark also suggests that BA.2 reinfections in someone who already had omicron are uncommon, mostly milder and mostly in the unvaccinated.

 "If there was no protection, that would be a surprise and, I think, unlikely," Troels Lillebaek, a molecular epidemiologist at the State Serum Institute in Copenhagen and chair of Denmark's SARS-CoV-2 Variants Risk Assessment Committee, told Nature.
 "We will know for sure within a few weeks."